REGISTERING FOR CAMP?

 Let The Adventures Begin!

 Welcome!
-Whether we call it admissions, registration, or enrollment, you've reached the spot for information regarding signing your child(ren) up for Summer 2023 at Farm & Wilderness, including our summer calendar, tuition rates and financial aid, which we call campership!
+Whether we call it admissions, registration, or enrollment, you've reached the spot for information regarding signing your child(ren) up for a Summer at Farm & Wilderness, including our summer calendar, tuition rates and financial aid, which we call campership!
 You'll also be able to find policies on deposits and cancellations and instructions on registering for camp, using the big "Register" button above!

 Use the buttons below to skip ahead to your preferred topic, and please do not hesitate to contact us via LiveChat, emailing us at firstname.lastname@example.org or giving us a call at 802-422-3761.